-Furthermore, in any case whatsoever, there are certain requirements which need to be met in case the “Law” as mentioned under Article 300A does deprive a person of their property.
-One, such a law should be for a “Public Interest” and two, there should be a “Compensation made for such an acquisition.”
+Further, in any case whatsoever, there are certain requirements which need to be met in case the “law” as mentioned under Article 300A does deprive a person of their property.
+One, such a law should be for a “public interest” and two, there should be a “compensation made for such an acquisition.”
 Assuming there was an acquisition of the property, was there a public interest involved?
-The question may be answered in assertion given that the Government’s move aimed at ending corruption.
+The question may be answered in assertion given that the government’s move aimed at ending corruption.
 Secondly, was there a compensation made to the people for the notes which ceased to be legal tenders?

 This is a question which invites trouble, especially when at an infrastructural level there was a dearth of funds in ATM kiosks, banks and where the upper limits were fixed at a mere Rs.
 4000.
 Was such a compensation sufficient, reasonable and appropriate?